 I’m generally interested in language evolution, social cognition, and other aspects of cognition that define us as human.
-My PhD and subsequent work focussed on inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.
+My PhD and subsequent research and supervision work focussed on inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.

 Topics of Interest: